On The Road To Women's Rights, Susan B. Anthony Stomached Plenty Of Bad Food

 Sixteen years later, in 1893, Colorado became the first state to enact women's suffrage by popular referendum – and Anthony was alive to savor that victory.
 Though she died before the historic 19th Amendment was passed in 1920 granting American women the right to vote, she knew that its passage was inevitable.
 As she famously said in her last speech in 1906, a month before she died, "Failure is impossible."

+Anthony's dedication to the cause of women's rights is unquestionable (though she's also come under fire for advancing the cause of white women at the expense of black people.)
 The steeliness of her resolve is captured in an incident that occurred at the Fort William Henry hotel in New York state, when Anthony tried to order her own breakfast.
 Also present at the table was the abolitionist Aaron Powell and suffragist Antoinette Blackwell, who provided the following gleeful account to Harper:

 "I remember a rich scene at the breakfast table.
 Aaron Powell was with us and the colored waiter pointedly offered him the bill of fare.
 Miss Anthony glanced at it and began to give her order, not to Powell in ladylike modesty, but promptly and energetically to the waiter.
 He turned a grandiloquent, deaf ear; Powell fidgeted and studied his newspaper; she persisted, determined that no man should come between her and her own order for coffee, cornbread and beefsteak.
 'What do I understand is the full order, sir, for your party?' demanded the waiter, doggedly and suggestively.
 Powell tried to repeat her wishes, but stumbled and stammered and grew red in the face ... while she, coolly unconscious of everything except that there was no occasion for a 'middleman,' since she was entirely competent to look after her own breakfast, repeated her order, and the waiter, looking intensely disgusted, concluded to bring something, right or wrong."

-One phrase in that paragraph will jump out at the contemporary reader: She persisted.
+Two words in that paragraph will jump out at the contemporary reader: She persisted.
 Through green soda bread, muddy coffee, bedbugs, rotten eggs, and patriarchal waiters, Susan B. Anthony stumped right on.